 Camembert Le Pommier is vegetal, mushroom-y, and grassy.
 Its flavor profile is one that can be paired either sweet or savory.
 When prepared in a more savory dish, its meaty flavors emerge- ones more reminiscent of beef broth.
 In a sweet dish such as this one, the buttery flavor is predominant, and the sweet jam heightens the creaminess and slight flavors of caramel.

-Try this brie pastry.
-It really lets the cheese express itself; the jam brightens the flavor profile and can completely transform brie as you’ve known it.
+Try this camembert pastry.
+It really lets the cheese express itself; the jam brightens the flavor profile and can completely transform camembert as you’ve known it.
 The dish is an excellent addition to any brunch spread, but could also serve as an appetizer at a party, or even an inventive desert option.
-(Brie cheese-pie is a thing, right?
+(Camembert cheese-pie is a thing, right?
 It is now!)